execas/execas.github.io/_posts/2019-01-31-casting-the-void-pointer-in-c.md

 16777215
 ```

-In Little-endian, the set bytes are represented as eight 0 bits followed by twenty-four 1 bits.
+In Little-endian, the bytes we set are represented as eight 0 bits followed by twenty-four 1 bits.
 24 bits can represent unsigned numbers 0-16777215, and since all of them are set, we of course get the maximum value.

-In the example below, we set individual bytes, then print them as a string:
+In the example below, we set several bytes with decimal values, then print them as a string:

 ```c